purple4pur/purple4pur.github.io/backup/AXI4 Address Break Down.md

 ### 4K boundary

 *4K* basically refers to a 4K-Byte space in memory, which is also called a *Page*.
 In AXI it means a 4096 (0x1000) wide address space.
-An AXI request is not allowed to cross the addresses that start a new *Page*, a.k.a. all accessed address should only be within one *Page*.
+An AXI request is not allowed to cross the addresses that start a new *Page*.
+In other words, all accessed address should only be within one *Page*, E.g. `[0x3000, 0x3FFF]`.

 - Example function to check if an address space has crossed 4K boundary: